Graceemeruwa/BOSTON_HOUSE_PREDICTION/README.md

 ## Dataset

-The Boston house dataset used for training the prediction model can be found [here](link_to_dataset).
+The Boston house dataset used for training the prediction model can be found on (kaggle.com).
 It contains various features related to housing in Boston.

 ## Model

 The prediction model is built using XGBoost Regressor from the XGBoost library.
-The trained model is saved as `price_predictor.sav`.
+The trained model is saved as `price_pred_model.sav`.

-## Credits

-- The Boston house dataset is obtained from [link_to_dataset_source].
-- The feature description module (`feature_description.py`) is created by [Your Name].
-- The project was inspired by [Source of Inspiration (optional)].

-## Acknowledgments

-- A big thank you to [Your Mentor's Name] for their guidance and support throughout this project.

 ## Contributing